roelandordelman/labs/_examples/docs-on-the-spot.md

 - name: Sound and Vision on Open Images
   url: http://labs.beeldengeluid.nl/datasets#dbd157b4-edb3-11e4-8099-005056a71e3a
 ---

-<p>The app lets you experience the documentary <em>Haven: Omzwervingen in de Nacht</em> (Marjoleine Boonstra, 2004) on location on you mobile.
-The fragments from the documentary are enriched with archive material from the Stadsarchief Amsterdam and Sound and Vision.</p>
+The app lets you experience the documentary _Haven: Omzwervingen in de Nacht_ (Marjoleine Boonstra, 2004) on location on you mobile.
+The fragments from the documentary are enriched with archive material from the Stadsarchief Amsterdam and Sound and Vision.